Wednesday, February 21, 2018

 Never give up hope.
 Even when there seems to be so little left!
 Our lives are series of moments that hang like lattices on one another.
 The strands weave together, through a dangerous world.
 One in which I nearly never entered.

-You see early on when my mother became pregnant with me she went to the doctor in severe pain.
-The doctor gave her a brief examination, took no scans of any kind but decided quite assuredly that the egg was caught in the Fallopian tube, and that the pregnancy needed to be terminated immediately.
+You see, when my mother became pregnant she went to the doctor in severe pain.
+The doctor gave her a brief examination, took no scans of any kind but decided that the egg was caught in the Fallopian tube, and the pregnancy needed to be terminated.
 In fact it was urged that it should be done that day.
-And thank God himself that my mom was a trained nurse, and she knew that it could be any number of issues, it wasn't necessarily this issue.
+Thank you Lord that my mom was a trained nurse.
+She knew it could be any number of issues.
 My life almost ended that day, in abortion.
 But my mom knew better.
 And I survived.

 The doctors couldn't decree my death sentence, because God knew my mother would become a nurse, an RN, and have the knowledge to understand what was really happening.
 Imagine if my mother had been a dentist or an electrician?